 This can be reformulated as

 for any $\omega \in \rho(-A)$.
 This property is intermediate between \eqref{uniform1} and the statements of Corollary \ref{convtozero}, and it is independent of the choice of $\omega$.
-When $A$ is invertible, \eqref{uniform0} is equivalent to the much studied notion of exponential stability in which $\lim_{t\to\infty} \|T(t)\|=0$, in which the rate of decay is always at least exponential (see \cite[Chapter 5]{ABHN01}).
+When $A$ is invertible, \eqref{uniform0} is equivalent to the much studied notion of exponential stability, i.e., $\lim_{t\to\infty} \|T(t)\|=0$, for which the rate of decay is always at least exponential (see \cite[Chapter 5]{ABHN01}).
 Thus we are interested only in cases when $0 \in \sigma(A)$.